smartgeber Logo

 Antwort der Redaktion

-To deepen your understanding of crop rotation in a small garden, consider exploring gardening books, online forums, and local gardening clubs.
-These resources can provide valuable insights and tips tailored to your specific gardening conditions.
+To deepen your understanding of crop rotation in a small garden, consider resources like gardening books, online forums, and local gardening clubs.
+These can provide valuable insights and community support as you refine your gardening practices.

 Last updated 3 mins ago